This is an Insight article, written by a selected partner as part of GRR's co-published content. Read more on Insight

 - the granting of new securities or increase of existing securities for debts originated prior to the reorganisation request with no justification;

-- the transfer of property in favour of creditors that results in the payment of a higher amount to that received as a result of the liquidation; or
+- the transfer of property in favour of creditors that results in the payment of a higher amount to that received as a result of the liquidation; and

 - transactions with related entities or companies where the debtor or any of the creditors serve as an administrator or are members of the board of administrators, or exercise effective control of the company or represent 51 per cent or more of the capital, or are able to designate the majority of its board of administrators, among others.